baodainguyen/learn-front-end/README.md

 # Remove the files from the index (not the actual files in the working copy)
 `$ git rm -r --cached .`

+# Add these removals to the Staging Area...
+$ git add .